 16. Share the road

 You should also keep in mind that there are pedestrians using the road.
-Be kind enough to give em way where possible.
+Be kind enough to give them way where possible.
 Respect pathways used by pedestrians and do all you can to keep off.

 17. Be careful while reversing